Non-Tariff Barriers to Trade

 Overview

-As a federal Crown Corporation, the Standards Council of Canada (SCC) coordinates standardization activities in Canada.
-The organization reports to Parliament through the Minister of Innovation, Science, and Economic Development and oversees Canada’s National Standards System.
+The Standards Council of Canada (SCC) coordinates standardization activities in Canada as a federal Crown Corporation.
+The SCC reports to the Parliament through the Minister of Innovation, Science, and Economic Development and oversees Canada’s National Standards System.
 The SCC comprises representatives from the federal and provincial governments as well as from a wide range of public and private interests.
-The council prescribes policies and procedures for developing National Standards of Canada, coordinates Canada’s participation in the international standards system, and accredits more than 400 organizations involved in standards development, product or service certification, testing, and management systems registration activities in Canada.
+The council prescribes policies and procedures for developing National Standards of Canada (NSC), coordinates Canada’s participation in the international standards system, and accredits standards organizations.
 The SCC is independent of government, although it is partially financed by public funds.

-The Canadian Standards Association (CSA) and UL Solutions of Canada are private sector organizations covering a wide variety of commercial goods and services.
-The Canadian General Standards Board (CGSB) and the Bureau de Normalisation du Québec (BNQ) cover areas related to the activities of the Canadian federal and Québec provincial government, respectively.
+A National Standards of Canada (NSC) is a standard developed by an SCC accredited standards development organization, according to SCC’s Requirements and Guidance based on international best practices.
+The Canadian Standards Association (CSA) and UL Solutions of Canada are just two examples of SCC accredited standards development organizations covering a wide variety of commercial goods and services.
+The Canadian General Standards Board (CGSB) and the Bureau de Normalisation du Québec (BNQ) cover areas related to the activities of the Canadian federal and Quebec provincial government, respectively.
 Each of these organizations develops standards through committees representing various interests.
-SDOs may submit standards to the SCC to be recognized as National Standards of Canada.
+SDOs may submit standards to the SCC to be recognized as NSCs.

 Testing, Inspection, and Certification